contact-nat/restlet-sites/modules/com.restlet/tech-doc/apispark/faq/apispark-faq.md

 # <a class="anchor" name="16"></a>16.
-I want to know the consequences of downgrading to another Plan
+What happens when I downgrade my Plan?

-As you downgrade to a lower Plan, you will not longer access specific features depending on the Plan you are subscribing to.
+As you downgrade to a lower Plan, you will no longer access specific features depending on the Plan you are subscribing to.
 You will find the impacts of your downgrade on each product below.

 ## Downgrading from Team to Solo Plan